J. Jayalalithaa: Sixth term as Chief Minister (2016)

 Jayalalithaa's Campaign Slogan was "I'm of the people, and I'm for the people." (மக்களால் நான், மக்களுக்காகவே நான்.)
 Jayalalithaa was again elected as Chief Minister of Tamil Nadu in the May 2016 elections.
 She retained the Radhakrishnan Nagar Assembly constituency with a margin of 39,545 votes over her DMK rival.
 She became the first leader in Tamil Nadu to serve consecutive terms as Chief Minister since the death of M.G.R. in 1987.
 In her victory speech, she commented, "Even when 10 parties allied themselves against me, I did not have a coalition and I placed my faith in God and built an alliance with the people.
 It is clear that the people have faith in me and I have total faith in the people."
+Jayalalithaa appeared on the cover of India Today magazine ten times during her lifetime.

 Her government within 100 days of resuming power in May 2016, wrote off the outstanding crop loans given by cooperative banks to over 16.94 lakh farmers, gave free power to households to extent of first 100 units and gave free power to handloom weavers to extent of 200 units, gave 750 units of power to power loom weavers, implemented closure of 500 liquor shops and reduction of working hours of liquor outlets emergence of power surplus states.
 The establishment of first 1,000 MW nuclear power plant at Kudankulam is also regarded as one of her achievements.
 She increased the freedom fighters monthly pension to Rs 12,000, family pension and increased special pension to Rs 6,000.
 The last Tamil Nadu Assembly session Chief Minister Jayalalithaa attended was on 2 September 2016, after which the Assembly was adjourned sine die.
 The session had been held from 1 August for the demands for grants and earlier from 25 to 27 July for the Revised Budget 2016–17.
 On 21 September 2016 she inaugurated two Chennai Metro rail lines by way of video conferencing.
 This was her last public appearance before being admitted to hospital on 22 September 2016.